mhornstein/DK-NLP/deployment/kubernetes/README.md

 ## Deployment Instructions

 To deploy the application using Kubernetes, use the [K8s Dev Cheat Sheet](https://github.com/mhornstein/DK-NLP/blob/main/deployment/kubernetes/K8s%20Dev%20Cheat%20Sheet.md).
-It contains comprehensive instructions and personal notes on useful insights I've gathered.
+It contains comprehensive instructions as well as personal notes on useful insights I've gathered.